PSI-Rockin/LoopyMSE/README.md

 ## How to use
 LoopyMSE must be launched from the command line with these arguments: [game ROM] [BIOS]

+The emulator will automatically load .sav files with the same name as the game ROM.
+If no .sav file exists, the emulator will create one.
+Specifying the save file to use in the command line may be added at a future date.

 NOTE: all files must be in big-endian format.

 ## Controls